 Nutrition

-Create your wet brine: Combine 1/4 cup kosher salt and 1/4 cup granulated sugar in 2 quarts of cold water.
+Make your wet brine: Pour ¼ cup kosher salt and ¼ cup granulated sugar into 2 quarts of cold water in a mixing bowl.
 Whisk to combine.

-With a fork, poke holes all over 2 large boneless skinless chicken breasts and then transfer to a Ziplock bag.
-Pound chicken breasts to 1/2 inch to 3/4 inch with a tenderizing mallet or rolling pin inside a Ziplock bag.
+Pound the chicken: Use a fork to poke holes all over 2 large boneless skinless chicken breasts and then transfer to a Ziplock bag.
+Pound the chicken breasts to ½ inch to 3/4 inch with a tenderizing mallet or rolling pin while inside the Ziplock bag.

-Pour the wet brine into the Ziplock bag with the tenderized chicken breasts.
-Close the bag and allow it to brine at room temperature for 30 minutes, or in the refrigerator for up to 24 hours.
+Brine the chicken: Pour the wet brine into the Ziplock bag with the tenderized chicken breasts.
+Now close the bag and let the chicken brine at room temperature for 30 minutes.
+You can also let it brine in the refrigerator for up to 24 hours.
+Don’t skip this step!
+The brine infuses the chicken with flavor, helps to combat moisture loss, and makes the meat super tender.

-Make the seasoning blend by combining 1 tsp salt, 1/4 tsp pepper, 1/4 tsp cayenne, 1 tsp garlic powder, 2 tsp smoked paprika, 1/2 tsp onion powder, and 1 tsp brown sugar in a bowl.
+Make the seasoning blend: Combine 1 tsp salt, ¼ tsp pepper, ¼ tsp cayenne, 1 tsp garlic powder, 2 tsp smoked paprika, ½ tsp onion powder, and 1 tsp brown sugar in a bowl.

-Remove the chicken breasts from the brine, rinse, and pat dry on both sides with paper towels, drizzle with olive oil, and rub with the seasoning blend on both sides.
+Season the chicken: Remove the chicken breasts from the brine, rinse, and pat dry on both sides with paper towels.
+Make sure you rinse the brine off your chicken, or it might end up too salty!
+Drizzle the chicken breasts with olive oil, and use your hands to rub the seasoning blend on both sides.

-Preheat grill to 475°F. Note: If you are using an indoor grill, we found putting the chicken on the grill while it’s preheating helps get the middle of the breast to temperature in a timely manner and keeps the outside from overcooking and burning.
+Grill the chicken: Preheat your grill to 475°F. Note: If you’re using an indoor grill, I found putting the chicken on the grill while it’s preheating helps get the middle of the breast to temperature in a timely manner and keeps the outside from overcooking and burning.
 If your chicken has been in the refrigerator, allow it to come to room temperature for at least 10 minutes before starting the grilling process.

 Juicy, tender, and full of flavor, this grilled chicken is a winner every time!